redconfetti/com.redconfetti/old/_posts/2003-06-14-objectivism-and-miller-power.md

 doesn't negate free-will.

-But I hold this idea with an open mind ready to take on any ideas which Rand's philosophy has t! o offer me.
+But I hold this idea with an open mind ready to take on any ideas which Rand's philosophy has to offer me.
 I'm waiting for an idea to correct a false premise I might have.
 I haven't finished learning about her philosophy, and I've hardly read anyone elses philosophy.
 I'm going to wait until I finish studying Objectivism to study the other philosophies and to critique them from the point